mvhenten/validate-arguments-js/README.md

 * natural ( Positive integer )

 When passing a constructor (function) as an `isa`, an `instanceof` check is done.

-But by offering you a declaritive syntax and nice error strings:

 ```javascript
     var Validate = require('validate-arguments');